loader image

 1 + (total level of character)/4 (rounded up)

-In both cases you will end up with the same results, so you can choose the one you prefer.
+You will have the same results in both cases, so you can choose the one you prefer.

-Quick note: the proficiency bonus for Monsters and Creatures has been pre-added pre-added to all the rolls that use it until Tasha’s Caldron of Everything,
+Quick note: the proficiency bonus for Monsters and Creatures has been pre-added to all the rolls that use it until Tasha’s Caldron of Everything.

-It is called Proficiency Dice: it is used in the same way as the standard Proficiency Bonus, but instead of using fixed numbers, it uses dice rolls.
-Its progression increases in the same way as the PB and starts with a 1D4 and then gradually increases to a 1D6, then 1D8, 1D10, and finally to a 1D12.
+The Proficiency Dice is applied to your throws in the same way as the standard Proficiency Bonus, but instead of using fixed numbers, it uses dice rolls.
+Its progression increases the same way as the PB, starting with a 1D4 and then gradually increasing to a 1D6, then 1D8, 1D10, and finally to a 1D12.

 Even though it adds more unpredictability to your game (if you decide to use your system, your saving throws can be really hard or really easy), it can often lead to chaos and time expenses.

-You can still try to use it if you are playing to a Virtual Table Top: in these cases, it might be easier to do all these rolls.
+You can still try to use it if you are playing to a Virtual Table Top: it might be easier to do all these rolls in these cases.

 Credits